billweasley/resume.pdf/markdown/resume_en.md

 Tech stack: Spark / PySpark (on Elastic Data Platform), Amazon Deep Java Library (DJL), Tensorflow / Keras, BitBucket, Pandas, Jupyter, Pretrained Transformers / Transformers / Likelihood Ratio
 <ul>
 <li>
 Company address matching and entity matching without internal GPU and labeled data available.
-Solved using an active learning method.
+Solve using an active learning method.
 Start from constructing some small datasets only with external data and training an XGBoost tree, then label samples in the boundary and fine-turn BERT models in an iterative way.
 Finish the inference on 6 million internal pair-wised samples with this model on a CPU cluster, using a DJL based pipeline built from scratch on my own.
 It achieved a very satisfying result of 94% F1 score on a noisy testing dataset.
 The model does inference offline on our Spark cluster in a distributed way.
-For 6 million pair-wised samples, its running time is under 1 hour (on a cluster with 80 CPUs).
+For 6 million pair-wised samples, the running time is under 1 hour (on a cluster with 80 CPUs).
 </li>
 <li>
-Predict the aggregated user's transaction activity (volume and value), using hisrorical mean and Informer model, a variant of Transformer for timeseries modeling; and then construct conterfactal, to provide an evaluation to how much finance loss of this bank suffers from a system downtime, and to find out the critical time period for the system reliability.
+Predict the aggregated user's transaction activity (volume and value) using the historical mean and Informer model, a variant of Transformer for time-series modeling.
+Following that, a counterfactual was constructed to provide an evaluation of how much finance loss that the bank suffers from system downtime and to find out the critical period for the system reliability.
 </li>
 <li>
-Maintain the Spark cluster for the team, and build up pipelines for distributed inference by combining DJL / PySpark UDF with models.
-Coopreated with one of my colleagues, we created a team-wised package to start a Spark session within 4 lines of codes, which signficantly reduces the overhead of using Spark for colleagues who are not with a distributed computing background.
+Maintain the Spark cluster for the team, and build up pipelines for distributed inference by combining DJL / PySpark UDF with models.Collaborated with one of my colleagues, we created a team-wised package to start a Spark session within 4 lines of codes, which significantly reduces the overhead of using Spark for colleagues who are not with a distributed computing background.
 </li>
 <li>
 Participated in a fully immersed 6-weeks cloud DevOps training, which involves the deployment of a working pipeline including GitHub, DockerHub, Jenkins, and AWS EKS (Kubernetes) cluster, using Terraform and Ansible.